mackenziekbrooks/dci102-f19-humanities-data/docs/Unit2/unit2_assignments.md

 ### Methodology Review

 To familiarize ourselves with the various methodologies in the DH world, let's conduct a review of one DH project.
-You may select from the list below or find a project of your choosing \(subject to professor approval\), as long as it uses textual data as its source.
+You may select from the list below or find a project of your choosing \(subject to professor approval\), as long as it uses network data as its source.
 Be prepared to share your review in class.

 **Due October 16, 2018 at 2:45pm.**